Abarth Logo

 Abarth LogoAbarth Logo PNG

-The Abarth logo seemed to be divided into two equal parts.
-The emblem shows the readiness for hot races and, at the same time, the desire for easy, pleasant travel.
-A guarantee of safety and reliability unites two areas of the automotive industry.
+The Abarth emblem is divided into two equal parts.
+The emblem demonstrates the readiness for hot racing and, at the same time, the desire for easy, pleasant traveling.
+The guarantee of safety and reliability unites the two areas of the automotive industry.

 Abarth: Brand overview

-Abarth is an Italian sports and road car brand and a manufacturing division now wholly owned by Stellantis.
-The time of its appearance is 1949th year.
-The headquarters are located in the city of Turin (Italy).
-The founder is Carlo Abarth, who gave the brand its name.
+Abarth is an Italian sports and road car brand whose production division is now wholly owned by Stellantis.
+The time of its emergence is 1949.
+The headquarters are located in the city of Turin, Italy.
+The founder of the company is Carlo Abarth, who gave the name to the brand.

-When in 1947 Carlo Abarth, the sports director of the racing team of the Cisitalia plant, realized that the company was about to collapse, he was seriously concerned about its future fate.
-In 1948 the company closed, and its founder Piero Dusio moved to Argentina.
-Then Carlo secured financial support from Armando Scagliarini and transferred all the assets of the ruined plant to himself.
-As a result, in the spring of 1949, a new structure arose on its basis – Abarth & C. Its location was Bologna, but over time the head office was moved to Turin (in 1951).
+When, in 1947, Carlo Abart, the sports director of the racing team of the Cisitalia factory, realized that the company was about to collapse, he was seriously concerned about its fate.
+In 1948, the company closed, and its founder, Piero Dusio, moved to Argentina.
+Then Carlo secured the financial support of Armando Scagliarini and transferred all the assets of the bankrupt factory to himself.
+As a result, in the spring of 1949, a new structure – Abarth & C – emerged on its basis.
+Its location was Bologna, but in time, the head office was moved to Turin (in 1951).

-Following the liquidation of Cisitalia, the brand received a series of 204 sports cars, one single D46 car, and various accessories.
-All vehicles were immediately renamed and raced under a different name.
-Most of the latest models were announced for the races.
-Famous riders competed on them: Guido Scagliarini, Franco Cortese, Piero Taruffi, Tazio Nuvolari.
-The last of them won the Palermo-Monte Pellegrino Cup on the Abarth 204 A in April 1950.
+After the liquidation of Cisitalia, the brand received a series of 204 sports cars, one single car, D46, as well as various accessories.
+All cars were immediately renamed and raced under a different name.
+Most of the newest models were entered for the races.
+Famous racers Guido Scagliarini, Franco Cortese, Piero Taruffi, and Tazio Nuvolari competed in them.
+The last of them, in April 1950, won the Palermo-Monte Pellegrino Cup on the Abarth 204 A.

 In addition to racing, the company produced and sold car parts and accessories for Cisitalia, Lancia, Simca, and Fiat.
-Following the relocation of its headquarters to Turin, Abarth partnered with Fiat to build the Abarth 1500 Biposto range from its vehicles.
-In the 1960s, the company achieved great success with its 850-2000 cc class sports cars.
+After moving its headquarters to Turin, Abarth partnered with Fiat to create the Abarth 1500 Biposto series based on its cars.
+In the 1960s, the company achieved great success by producing sports cars in the 850-2000cc class.
 Its main competitors were Porsche and Ferrari.

 Meaning and History